PETAR: Localized Findings Generation with Mask-Aware Vision-Language Modeling for PET Automated Reporting: Experiments and analysis

-\textbf{Compared Models} We include 2D VLMs, 2D prompt-aware VLMs, 3D VLMs, and 3D prompt-aware VLMs to ensure broad modality and capability coverage.
-For 2D VLMs, we select strong medical baselines including \textbf{InternVL3-8B}, \textbf{Hautuo-7B}, \textbf{MedGemma-4B}, and \textbf{Qwen3-8B}, each trained on large-scale medical and general-domain corpora.
-As 2D prompt-aware baselines, we evaluate \textbf{ViP-LLaVA}, which integrates visual grounding with mask-conditioned prompting.
-Among 3D VLMs, we benchmark against \textbf{M3D}, \textbf{Med3DVLM}, and \textbf{M3D-RAD}, all capable of volumetric reasoning on CT.
-Finally, we compare against 3D prompt-aware frameworks such as \textbf{Reg2RG} and our proposed model, which explicitly incorporates mask-guided conditioning.
-We also finetune representative models using our dataset for a fairer comparison and validation of our model architecture.
-We choose the best performing models in each category for further finetuning.
+\textbf{Test set}.
+As PETARSeg-11k is the first dataset of its kind for PET scans, evaluation was performed on a held-out set of 1175 test samples.
+We also manually curated a test set of size 32 from the autoPET \cite{autoPET} dataset for our reader evaluations.
+This dataset does not have corresponding reports and therefore automatic evaluation metrics do not apply.

+\textbf{Compared models}.
+We compared a variety of 2D and 3D VLMs, including both standard and prompt-aware variants.
+For 2D models, we used strong general-purpose and medical-specific baselines: InternVL3-8B \cite{internvl32025}, Qwen3-VL-8B-instruct \cite{qwen3}, HuatuoGPT-Vision-7B \cite{chen2024huatuogptvision}, MedGemma-4B \cite{sellergren2025medgemmatechnicalreport}, and QoQ-Med \cite{dai2025qoqmed}.
+The 2D prompt-aware model ViP-LLaVA \cite{vipllava} adds visual grounding with mask-conditioned prompting.
+For 3D models, we evaluated M3D \cite{m3d}, Med3DVLM \cite{xin2025med3dvlm} and M3D-RAD \cite{gai20253d-rad}, along with the 3D prompt-aware Reg2RG \cite{reg2rg}, which incorporates mask-guided conditioning.
+We finetuned representative 2D and 3D models on our dataset for fair comparison and validation.
+For 2D finetuning, we followed a similar strategy to \cite{pet2rep} and used 3 representative slices of the PET scan from the sagittal, coronal, and axial views to approximate 3D context.
+During inference stage for 2D models, these 3 slices were provided and the model was queried to produce findings for these images.
+During inference for 3D models, the entire volume was provided.